teampoltergeist/poltergeist/README.md

 specific information that might help other help you track down the problem, then please file a bug on Github.

-Please include the following information:
+Include as much information as possible.
+For example:

 * Specific steps to reproduce where possible (failing tests are even better)
-* The output obtained from running Poltergeist with `:debug` turned on.
+* The output obtained from running Poltergeist with `:debug` turned on
-* Screenshots if they're relevant.
+* Screenshots
-* Stack traces if there are any Ruby on Javascript exceptions generated.
+* Stack traces if there are any Ruby on Javascript exceptions generated
-* State which versions of Poltergeist and PhantomJS you are using, and on what operating system.
+* The Poltergeist and PhantomJS version numbers used
+* The operating system name and version used

 ## Changes ##